alistairldd/University-Project/README.md

 # University-Project
-You can find here any if my university project.
+You can find here any of my university project.

 ----